Azure/kubeflow-aks/docs-site/README.md

 | Bootstrap | `package.json` | 5.3.8 |
 | Font Awesome | `package.json` | 6.7.2 |
 | PostCSS CLI, autoprefixer | `package.json` | 11.0.1, 10.5.4 |

+The runner image, the Go toolchain and the Node patch release are deliberately not pinned to an exact version.
+Go only resolves the theme as a Hugo module, and `go.sum` verifies that by checksum, so the Go release cannot change the output.
+Node only runs npm and the pinned `hugo-extended` binary.
+Pinning these further would buy reproducibility the build does not depend on, at the cost of routine version bumps.

 Docsy v0.16.0 mounts Bootstrap and Font Awesome from `node_modules` rather than shipping them as Hugo modules, which is why they are npm dependencies here.